corvettelover66/7d2dModXmlXpathGenerator/publish/README.txt

 Version History
 1.6.1
- - Fixed crashing issue when using the edit object function on a Mod Search Tree
+ - Fixed crashing issue when using the edit object function on a Mod Search Tree.
  - Fixed crashing issue when clicking add mod search tree when the selected file is blank.
  - Fixed issue with the edit functionality was displaying to many times.
 Also modifies the error message to be more descriptive as to the issue.
  - Fixed issue with the Auto Move feature.
 If the mod had other directories and a localization.txt, these files and directories were ignored, this is now fixed.